The future of Peat Island

 Our voice is needed!

 Peat Island is an important place for many people.
-Aboriginal communities, the local community and people with disability and their families.
+Aboriginal communities, people with disability and their families and local communities.

-We want the NSW Government to stop its plan to develop Peat Island.
+We asked the NSW Government to stop its plan to develop Peat Island.

 Peat Island is an eight hectare island on the Hawkesbury River on the Central Coast in NSW.